fgsfds/Blood-Voxel-Pack/readme.txt

 ============================================================================================

 This pack provides voxel replacements for sprites in Blood.
-It is meant to be used with BuildGDX or NBlood ports.
+It is meant to be used with BuildGDX, NBlood and Raze ports.

 ============================================================================================